wp-plugins/squirrly-seo/readme.txt

 I see that your host server is not letting you to access our remote API.
 Please tell your web master to add the IP 144.76.66.106  in the white-list for remote access and it should work.

-= How does Squirrly Wordpress SEO Plugin work? =
+= How does Squirrly WordPress SEO Plugin work? =
 Neil Patel, the Co-Founder of Kissmetrics and Crazy Egg made a great video on how to use Squirrly's Live Assistant: http://www.quicksprout.com/university/how-to-maximize-your-seo-traffic-with-these-must-have-wordpress-plugins/